 Contagion and funds flows

-Serge Darolles, Gaëlle Le Fol and her PhD Student Beatrice Sagna work with another co-author on some multivariate volume prediction methods applied to the circulation of liquidity within a portfolio.
-This research has been presented several times at some international conferences in the past and they are currently working on a new version of this paper.
+Serge Darolles, Gaëlle Le Fol and her former PhD Student Beatrice Sagna work with another co-author on some multivariate volume prediction methods applied to the circulation of liquidity within a portfolio.
+This research has been presented several times at some international conferences in the past.

 Fabrice Riva and a coauthor investigate the impact of Exchange-Traded Funds (ETFs) on their constituent securities.
-They find that, after the switch, constituent stocks experience greater commonality, both in returns and in liquidity.
+They find that after an ETF switches from synthetic to physical replication constituent stocks experience greater commonality, both in returns and in liquidity.
 The effect on return commonality appears stronger for the least liquid stocks included in the ETF.
 Also, they present evidence that ETF arbitrage is the transmission mechanism of the comovements.
 Moreover, they show that the comovements do not appear excessive.
-This research has been accepted for presentation several times by well-established Finance conferences (FMA 2022, Eurofidai-ESSEC 2022).
+This research has been accepted for presentation several times by well-established Finance conferences (FMA 2022, Eurofidai-ESSEC 2022, 14th Annual Hedge Fund Research Conference).

 Estimation risk for portfolios